ocaml/dune/doc/usage.rst

 practice this means that if you nest your workspaces, Jbuilder will always use the outermost one.

 In addition to determining the root, ``jbuilder`` will read this file as to setup the configuration of the workspace unless the ``--workspace`` command line option is used.
-See the *section about workspace configuration* for the syntax of this file.
+See the section `Workspace configuration`_ for the syntax of this file.

 jbuild-workspace\*
 ------------------